ErikaDebelis/Factort.Solution/README.md

 2. Open git BASH terminal and navigate to the Factory folder within the directory

-3. Create appsettings.json file in the HairSalon directory of HairSalon.Solution and add the following code to the file:
+3. Create appsettings.json file in the Factory directory of Factory.Solution and add the following code to the file:
     ``touch appsettings.json``

 ```
 {
   "ConnectionStrings":